Kavin36y/INVENTORY_MANAGEMENT_SYSTEM/README.md

-A simple Inventory Management System (works only on linux environment).😀
+A simple Inventory Management System using C file handing and functions.(works only on linux environment).😀

    ---timeline----(2025)